Satellite OBC (on board computer) systems play a number of very important roles in any space system.

-In this post we give a brief overview of how avionics on-board computer (OBC) systems operate and share listings of OBCs on the global marketplace – if you would like to skip the introductory material and instead get straight to the product listings, please click here.
+In this post we give a brief overview of how satellite OBC systems operate and share listings of OBCs on the global marketplace – if you would like to skip the introductory material and instead get straight to the product listings, please click here.

 A satellite or spacecraft is made up of many different sub-systems that all need to work together as an integrated system.
 Avionic architectures have a key role in making this possible, linking together modules and equipment from different manufacturers and with varying functionality so that the entire craft can be managed and operated effectively.

-One of the core components of the avionics system is the on-board computer (OBC) – the piece of hardware that runs the craft’s on-board software which controls the vital functions the system needs in order to perform effectively.
+One of the core components of the avionics system is the on board computer (OBC) – the piece of hardware that runs the system’s on-board software, which controls the vital functions the system needs in order to perform effectively.